arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 The on-board transceiver is the **TJA1049T/3J** and implements the CAN physical layer as defined in *ISO 11898-2:2016* and *SAE J2284-1* to *SAE J2284-5*.
 It is compatible with a 12V or 24V bus:
   - **Nominal** maximum data rate: 5 Mbit/s.
   - Integrated ESD protection.
-  - 60 Ω termination resistors are on board, with 4.7 nF to GND
+  - 60 Ω termination resistors are on board, with 4.7 nF to GND.

 A 500mA PTC resettable fuse protects the 24V OUT pin.